All Products

 Important

-Your workloads are not affected after the resource is deleted.
+Workloads are not affected by the deletion.
 Do not add pods between the deletion and the update.
-If you do, delete and recreate those pods after the component update to reinject the DNS cache.
+If you do, delete and recreate those pods after the update to reinject the DNS cache.

 kubectl delete MutatingWebhookConfiguration ack-node-local-dns-admission-controller